 FanDuel leads 2022 market share

-FanDuel’s early partnership with the Washington Commanders continues to pay off for the sportsbook.
+FanDuel VA continues to benefit from its early partnership with the Washington Commanders.
 The NFL franchise agreement helped FanDuel get through the door first in Virginia.
 Here’s a look at the market share from January to May 2022:

 - FanDuel — 41%